harun-hadzagic/ai-quiz-generator/README.md

 Start the server:

-python server.py
+node server

-The server will run on http://localhost:5000.
+The server will run on http://localhost:3000.
 Leave this terminal window open.

 2. Frontend Setup
 Open a new terminal window, navigate to the root of the project, and install the React dependencies.